-Our team, the One-Meter, Two-Hemisphere (1M2H) Collaboration, composed by students and researchers at UC Santa Cruz, Carnegie Observatories and UC Berkeley made the discovery of the optical counterpart of the neutron star merger detected by LIGO on August 17, 2017.
+Our team, the One-Meter, Two-Hemisphere (1M2H) Collaboration, composed by students and researchers at UC Santa Cruz, Carnegie Observatories and UC Berkeley made the first discovery of the optical counterpart of the neutron star merger detected by LIGO on August 17, 2017.

 When we determined the exact localization of the gravitational wave source, the majority of telescopes and observatories in the world turned to those coordinates and started observing this unprecedented event.

 You can check our discovery paper, published in Science: